mahidol.ac.th Listed by apt73 Ransomware Group

 Mahidol University is a major public research university established in Thailand with deep histor...

 On April 27, 2026, Mahidol University appeared on the leak site of the ransomware group known as apt73.
-The Thai public research institution, one of the country’s largest universities, had internal files exfiltrated during a ransomware attack.
+The Thai public research institution, one of the country’s largest universities, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, anyone whose personal, academic, or employment records were stored in the compromised systems could now be exposed.

 Public reporting indicates that apt73 listed Mahidol University on its data-leak portal after the university apparently did not meet the group’s demands.
 The data consists of internal files exfiltrated rather than a simple database dump.
 No precise volume or sample files have been publicly detailed beyond the group’s own claims.
 The listing date of April 27, 2026 marks the point at which the stolen material became available for anyone who visits the ransomware site.